schmidgallm/weddingSite/README.md

 # weddingSite
-Wedding website for Michael Schmidgall and Melissa Nelson
+Wedding website with rsvp using nodemailer and mongodb

 #Please set up a .env file with following criteria to make work:
 MONGODB_URI = xxxxxxxxxx